mamsdiallo/GenerativeAI/README.md

 | eval_recall | 48.94% | 71.98% |
 | eval_runtime | 62.3483 | 108.3164 |

-We conclude the fine-tuning with PEFT is improving the performance.
+_We conclude the fine-tuning with PEFT is improving the performance_

 First Attempt